katarinamihaylovich/regex-tutorial/gist-template.md

-# Title (replace with your title)
+# Regex Tutorial

 As a web development student, I wanted to create a tutroial that would explain a particular regex by breaking down its components and exploring the search patterns involved.

 ## Summary

 A regular expression, or regex for short, is a sequence of characters specifies search pattern in text.
 They consist of many components, many of which I break down below.
-The regex I chose to focus on is an email address template.
+The regex I chose to focus on is an email address template, which included anchors, quantifiers, character classes, grouping, and bracket expressions.
+The email address consists of three main sections broken up by an @ symbol and a period.
+Further explanation of the regex can be found by scrolling down or clicking the below links.

 Matching an email
 ```/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/```